data-analyst77/Influenza-Season-Tableau/README.md

 # Influenza in the US

 ## Research Context
+The United States has an influenza season where more people than usual suffer from the flu.
+Some people, particularly those in vulnerable populations, develop serious complications and end up in the hospital.
+Hospitals and clinics need additional staff to adequately treat these extra patients.
+The medical staﬃng agency provides this temporary staff.
 Influenza deaths pose a challenge to the US healthcare system.
 Especially the vulnerable population aged 65+ is at risk.

 ## Project Objectives
-This project provides health insurance providers and policy makers with data-driven insights into healthcare costs by identifying and contextualizing key risk factors using practice-set data.
-It features a visual storyboard that highlights influential factors and their predictive strength, supported by analytics and scripts for further exploration.
-Policy makers can use these insights to monitor healthcare cost trends and implement timely interventions, while insurers can leverage the data for budgeting and risk assessment.
-Both groups can apply the findings to develop preventive measures and promote healthier populations.
-The interactive storyboard will be hosted on Tableau, with analytics and scripts available on GitHub for transparency and reproducibility.
+Objective: Determine when to send staff, and how many, to each state.
+Scope: The agency covers all hospitals in each of the 50 states of the United States, and the project will plan for the upcoming influenza season.

+Relevant stakeholders: Medical agency frontline staff (nurses, physician assistants, and doctors) ● Hospitals and clinics using the staﬃng agency’s services ● Influenza patients
+● Staﬃng agency administrators

 ## Guiding Questions
 1. Is there evidence to support the common assumption of a positive linear relationship between BMI, age, smoking, and healthcare costs?